DeKalb County, Alabama

-DeKalb County is a county located in the northeastern part of the U.S. state of Alabama.
+DeKalb County is a county in the northeastern part of the U.S. state of Alabama.
 As of the 2020 census, the population was 71,608.
-Its county seat is Fort Payne, and it is named after Major General Baron Johan DeKalb.
+Its county seat is Fort Payne, and it is named after Major General Baron Johann de Kalb.
 DeKalb County is part of the Huntsville-Decatur-Albertville, AL Combined Statistical Area.

 History

 DeKalb County was created by the Alabama legislature on January 9, 1836, from land ceded under duress to the Federal government by the Cherokee Nation prior to their forced removal to Indian Territory west of the Mississippi River.

 The county was named for Major General Baron Johann de Kalb, a hero of the American Revolution.

 The city of Fort Payne, now the county seat, developed around a fort of the same name, built in the 1830s to intern Cherokee of the region prior to their removal.

 In the early 19th century, Sequoyah, the Cherokee man who independently created the Cherokee syllabary, a written system for his language, lived in this area.
 He had been born in a Cherokee town in Tennessee and migrated here in the early 1800s.
 His work enabled the Cherokee to publish the first Native American newspaper, The Phoenix, which they produced in Cherokee and English.

 On the whole, DeKalb County is a dry county in terms of alcohol sales and consumption.
 In 2005, the city of Fort Payne passed a law to authorize the legal sale of alcohol.
-Collinsville and Henagar later also allowed alcohol sales.
+Rainsville, Collinsville, and Henagar later also allowed alcohol sales.

 21st-century natural events

-The county's eastern edge, along the state line, was the epicenter of an earthquake on April 29, 2003, measuring 4.6 on the Richter scale.
+The county's eastern edge, along the state line, was the epicenter of an earthquake on April 29, 2003, measuring 4.6 on the moment magnitude scale.
 Power was knocked out in the area, mirrors and pictures thrown to the floor, foundations cracked, and one chimney fell to the ground.
 The unusual earthquake for this region was felt over a significant portion of the southeastern states, including quite strongly in northeastern Alabama and neighboring northern Georgia, and nearby eastern Tennessee (especially near Chattanooga).
 It was also felt slightly in western upstate South Carolina, far west-southwestern North Carolina, south and southeastern Kentucky, and east-northeastern Mississippi.

-DeKalb County had one of the highest death tolls in Alabama during a massive tornadic system in April 2011, the 2011 Super Outbreak.
-A total of 31 deaths were reported in the county.
+DeKalb County had one of the highest death tolls in Alabama during a massive tornadic system in April 27, 2011, the 2011 Super Outbreak.
+A total of 31 deaths were reported in the county, 25 of them being a result of the 2011 Rainsville tornado, the last EF5 of the outbreak..